soldasim/BOSIP.jl/docs/src/sip.md

 ```
 for the next simulation.
 The current surrogate model is used to calculate the acquisition values ``\alpha(x)``, thus avoiding the need for the expensive simulator when evaluating the acquisition function.

-The most basic [`BolfiAcquisition`](@ref) is the [`MaxVar`](@ref), which selects the point of maximal variance of the current posterior approximation as the next evalation point, effectively exploring the areas with the highest model uncertainty.
+The most basic [`BosipAcquisition`](@ref) is the [`MaxVar`](@ref), which selects the point of maximal variance of the current posterior approximation as the next evalation point, effectively exploring the areas with the highest model uncertainty.